Essential Nutrients | Toxicities and Deficiencies | Soil pH | Nitrogen Cycle

 Sample hygiene, storage and transport to the laboratory are also very important things to consider.
 It is important that samples are not contaminated during sampling (e.g. fertiliser dust in sampling bags, sunscreen on the samplers’ hands, samples for organic carbon put into paper bags, etc), and that samples are stored in a cool environment and transported to the laboratory within 48 hours of collection.

-For step-by-step instructions on how to take a soil sample.
+For step-by-step instructions on how to take a soil sample for horticulture.